citp/privacy-policy-historical/i/in/ing/ingress.com.md

   * Using your contact information, namely your email address in order to communicate with you to provide technical and customer support.

+  * Using your internal account ID in order to attribute to your account any user content (such as local points of interest) that you elect to submit to Niantic through the Services.

   * Using your email address and device information in order to share updates and news about the Services with you either within the games or by email.
 You can unsubscribe from these at any time in your device settings or in-app settings.

   * To provide social features within our games so you can interact and play with other players, including storing your communications with those players, find your friends and be found by them, and share your gameplay experience and achievements with your friends.

   * To offer new or additional features for our Services.

   * To organize and run live events based on or featuring our games.
-Note that when you participate in live events your in-game actions and achievements, in-game username and your avatar will be visible to other event participants and to the public (for example on leaderboards displayed at the event and online).
+Note that when you participate in live events your in-game actions and achievements, in-game username and your avatar, team, and other components of your in-game profile will be visible to other event participants and to the public (for example on leaderboards displayed at the event and online).

   * To carry out anti-fraud and anti-cheating measures and to ensure that you and other users are complying with our Terms of Service.